KonnorRogers/mrujs/docs/src/_documentation/references/ajax_lifecycle.md

 ajax:error # => will catch both request and response errors. ajax:success
 ajax:complete
-ajax:stopped # => when event.preventDefault() is called or event.detail.fetchRequest.cancel(event) is called.
+ajax:beforeNavigation # => fires before the navigation adapter, can be stopped. ajax:stopped # => when event.preventDefault() is called or event.detail.fetchRequest.cancel(event) is called.
 ```